-Understanding task management is an essential part of making your CRM successful for your business and your users.
-The data captured here informs your sales pipeline, the activities of your sales staff, and can even tell you if any clients are being left behind.
+Understanding CRM task management is an essential part of making your CRM successful for your business and your users.
+The data captured here inform your sales pipeline, and the activities of your sales staff, and can even tell you if any clients are being left behind.
 Keep reading to learn about CRM tasks in Zoho CRM.

 What CRM Tasks are in Zoho CRM?